ivoa/major-version-transition/README.rst

 that a legacy client cannot, which arguably makes the VO “look different”.
 But at least the legacy clients still do what they were expected to do when they were written (retrieve full images).

+Evolving XML Schema While Keeping the Target Namespace
+''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In the early days of the Virtual Observatory, XML namespace URIs were written with minor versions in them (for instance, ``http://www.ivoa.net/xml/VOTable/v1.1`` for the original VOTable).
+This made even minor version steps break all XML-conformant clients.
+This mistake was repaired in an endorsed Note, `XML Schema Versioning Policies`_.
+The note in particular explains which kinds of changes are legal while keeping the namespace URIs constant (i.e., „what is a non-breaking change?“), which has certain impacts on how clients need to be written.
+The most important requirement here is that VO clients parsing XML must ignore unknown elements to ensure that future developments can add features.

+.. _XML Schema Versioning Policies: https://ivoa.net/documents/Notes/XMLVers/

+The XML versioning policies try hard not to break anything itself.
+In particular, it froze the namespace URIs whereever they were whan it was adopted.
+The consequence is that the XML schema version and the version apparently implied from the namespace URI now disagree.
+For instance, ``http://www.ivoa.net/xml/VOTable/v1.3`` is the namespace URI for VOTable versions 1.3, 1.4, and 1.5 (and all further VOTable 1 versions).
+While this keeps confusing implementors, this is at the same time an example for the sort of pain one has to accept when maintaining interoperability with systems that were designed in a suboptimal way – and of how little errors made when authoring standards can explode into huge problems when evolving technologies.

 Case Study: Cone Search